 - 18.4.1 The department chairperson will be elected by the end of the third week of April every two (2) years.
 The Principal and the site representative of the Association shall conduct the election.
 Any challenges by a department member shall be handled by the ACT Elections Committee pursuant to the ACT Bylaws and Standing Rules. - 18.4.2 The department chairpersons shall be democratically elected by their department members.
-In an election where more than one candidate receives votes, the principal may choose not to accept the candidate receiving the highest number of votes, in which case the candidate with the second highest number of votes shall be decided by the Principal. - 18.4.3 Department chairpersons cannot serve as a representative without being duly elected.
+Unit members must be assigned at least three (3) classes with the department to be eligible to vote (excluding Activities Directors, Athletic Directors, Special Education Advisors, and other positions upon mutual agreement with ACT).
+In an election where more than one candidate receives votes, the principal may choose not to accept the candidate receiving the highest number of votes, in which case the candidate with the second highest number of votes shall be declared the department chair.
+Tie votes shall be decided by the Principal. - 18.4.3 Department chairpersons cannot serve as a representative without being duly elected.
 Department chairpersons begin to serve at the Leadership Team meeting immediately following their election.
 In order to be a nominee for their respective departmental area as defined in Section 18.4.2 above, a unit member must have at least three (3) assignments in the department or area that they are to represent and be highly qualified in the subject area according to ESEA standards (shall have a preliminary or clear credential in the department subject area).
 In the event that a bargaining unit member does not have three (3) assignments in a single department or area, he/she may be nominated from a department or area in which he/she has two (2) assignments. - 18.4.4 If a vacancy develops after the initial election, the department shall have a special election to fill the vacant seat or seats.
 The same election procedures as outlined above will be followed. - 18.4.5 The administration shall annually assess the department's effectiveness utilizing the Department Effectiveness Survey (Appendix D).